 This is another application in a Council suite of approved generic applications in the LGA which have been operating for approximately 6 years without significant community opposition or complaints regarding the events held.
 The proposed conditions will ensure minimal impact on amenity of the surrounding area of the event site.
-The conditions will be consistent with other approved generic consents in that it will maintain requirements to minimise amenity impacts (e.g noise, traffic/parking, public access, and the like), and streamline the events approval process by outlining specific event detail within an Events Management Plan that is tailored to the range of event sizes and types that operate under the consent.
+The conditions will be consistent with other approved generic consents in that it will maintain requirements to minimise amenity impacts (eg. noise, traffic/parking, public access, and the like), and streamline the events approval process by outlining specific event detail within an Events Management Plan that is tailored to the range of event sizes and types that operate under the consent.

 Submissions have been considered in the assessment of the application and the issues raised do not preclude approval and where applicable.
 Internal referrals are satisfactory subject to conditions.
-The recommendations of the WLPP of 1 December 2020 have been adequately addressed.
-It is considered that the proposed development is unlikely to result in adverse impacts on the character or amenity of the surrounding area, environment and adjoining development.
 The proposal is considered acceptable regarding the likely impacts and is considered supportable in its current form.